5 best Macha AI alternatives for Zendesk & Shopify in 2026

 Kenneth Pangan

 So, you’re looking into AI copilots like Macha AI for your support team.
 It seems like the obvious next step, right?
 But then reality hits.
-You find yourself tangled in a complicated setup, getting frustrated by the lack of integrations, or looking at a price tag that seems intentionally confusing.
+You find yourself looking for more integration options, needing a different setup, or trying to find a price tag that aligns better with your budget.

 Finding the right tool really shouldn't be that difficult.
 You need an AI assistant that actually helps your team, not one that requires months of onboarding or makes you rip out your entire helpdesk just to get started.